 Despite our circuitous arrival, we enjoyed eating classic slices at the no-frills Wakefield pizza shop.
 We felt at home in the friendly Bronx spot among a crowd of pizza-loving locals.

-Next time we’ll try the ‘other’ Mario’s, but for now we’re happy to have eaten at this Mario’s.
+We’ll try the ‘other’ Mario’s another time, but for now we’re happy to have eaten at this Mario’s.

 Mario’s Pizzeria is located at 3824 Dyre Avenue, The Bronx, NY 10466, USA.